haller33/LuaOTP/README.md

 ## License

-This library is licensed under GNU General Public License v3.0.
+This library is licensed under MIT License

 bit32 is licensed by Lua under MIT, see the full license [here](https://www.lua.org/license.html)